malouro/kf2-server/README.md

 This is (was) a setup of code running on a (free-tier) EC2 AWS instance, to setup and manage a Killing Floor 2 server.

 One of the biggest issues I (and some of my friends) have had with playing KF2 has been finding the *perfect* server to play on.
 Using the server browser to find a map that meets *all* of the criteria you wanted was a chore at best and an impossibility at worst.

-Basically, out of the following categories, pick only two or three - as we probably won't find a server that matches more:
+The following categories are things we considered when finding a server, and would be lucky to find even just 3 matching criteria:

-- Map + mode (and to make matters more complicated: custom maps)
+- Map/game mode (and to make matters more complicated: custom maps)
-- Player count
+- Max player count
-- Difficulty setting
+- Difficulty (normal, hard, etc.)
 - Map length (short, medium, long)
-- Server location, connection, and ping for all the people that want to play
+- Server location, and ping, for all the people that want to play
-- Friends-only, no random joiners (depending on what we want at the time)

-The solution seemed to be as simple as running our own server. :^)
+- Password protection (for the sake of friends-only, if we didn't want to be bothered by random joiners)

+The last criteria alone is pretty impossible via just the in-game server browser, so it seemed like hosting our own server would be the best overall solution.

+> NOTE:
+>
-I initially ran this on an EC2 instance, but you could run this locally or in any of your preferred cloud computing solutions - whatever you want.
+> I initially ran this on an EC2 instance, but you could run this locally or in any of your preferred cloud computing solutions - whatever you want.

-NOTE: For EC2, you might have to, unfortunately, either go above a free-tier to get an instance with enough drive space to download/install KF2, or open an extra volume and attach it to your free-tiered EC2.
+> For EC2, you might have to, unfortunately, either go above a free-tier to get an instance with enough drive space to download KF2 onto, or open an extra volume and attach it to your free-tiered EC2. (which will probably increase the cost as well)

 ## Getting Started

 This assumes a couple of things:

-1. You have SteamCmd installed for Linux.
+1. You have `steamcmd` installed for Linux.
 2. Your Steam installations are hooked up to `~/Steam/`.
-3. You've cloned this repo into your HOME directory. (`~`)
+3. You've cloned this repo into your `$HOME` directory. (`~`)
 4. The `./kf2/update.steam-script.txt` file has the first line modified to point to where you want to install KF2. (you can symlink `~/Steam/` to this location later if needed)

 ```bash